Build System Support#

 pipwill look at

-pyproject.tomland decide what program to use to ‘build from source’ (the default is
+pyproject.tomland decide which program to use to ‘build from source’.
+(Note that if there is no

-With this standard, switching between packaging tools becomes a lot easier.
+With this standard, switching between packaging tools is a lot easier.

 setuptools’ build system support.